 -

-- Frame the problem as one where we make a choice and are left with a single subproblem as a result.
+A greedy algorithm is typically created with the following steps. - Frame the problem as one where we make a choice and are left with a single subproblem as a result.

 - Prove that there is always an optimal solution the original problem that makes the greedy choice so that the greedy choice is safe.